 Once you begin to move through the grief of your loss, you will start feeling angry.
 You will want to find the person responsible and make them pay for what they have done.
 You may even turn that anger toward your landlords, neighbors, friends, or yourself.
 It’s perfectly normal to want to blame someone for the injustice that was done to you.
 The trick is to not allow your anger to consume you.
 Embrace it, accept it, and then work to move past it.
-Carrying around intense feelings of anger isn’t going to bring your stuff back and it won’t help you move past the burglary.
+Carrying around intense feelings of anger isn’t going to bring your stuff back and it won’t help you move past the burglary to feel safe again.

 1. Get Support

 Support can be found through numerous avenues, including friends, family members, clergy members, or a therapist.
 Don’t be afraid to lean on others for emotional support and comfort.